Why Relevance and Customization Are Key to the Success of a Sales Initiative

 The CROs we work with commit early on to generating cross-functional alignment on the critical concepts of the initiative.
 They ensure the right customization and relevancy, by getting other department leaders involved in the workshops, draft reviews and vetting of the content and process creation.
 Generating effective, cross-functional alignment is one of the main reasons our customers realize they may need additional support to develop and launch their strategic sales initiatives.
 Whether you think you may or may not be able to achieve alignment on your own, here’s what we tell clients who say they can "do it themselves".

-Making a sales transformation stick is a daunting feat, especially if you’re planning to launch it through your first virtual sales kickoff event or training engagement.
+Making a sales transformation stick is a daunting feat.
 Ensuring your strategic sales initiative is relevant and customized to your organization is key to driving lasting results and ROI from your investment.
 If you’re like most companies, the current economic climate has likely uncovered new sales challenges or amplified existing ones.
 It’s important to make sure your strategic directives are clear and your initiatives are aligned to drive success.
-Once you’ve defined what your sales team needs from a transformation initiative to succeed, you’ve got to commit to ensuring results in the virtual environment.
+Once you’ve defined what your sales team needs from a transformation initiative to succeed, you’ve got to commit to ensuring results, starting with your SKO.

-The CROs we’re working with are already considering how this year’s SKO could be their best opportunity to invest in a strategic sales initiative that they can launch virtually.
+The CROs we’re working with are already considering how this year’s SKO could be their best opportunity to invest in a strategic sales initiative.
 They’re committing to making their initiatives stick.